The Miniature Schnauzer is a small German breed. They are well known for their wiry coats and thick whiskers.

 These bumps are not harmful or contagious unless they get infected.
 If that happens, go to your vet for antibiotics.

-Schnauzer bumps are inherited, and flare-ups may happen throughout your dog’s life.
+Schnauzer bumps are inherited.
+Flare-ups may happen through your dog’s life.

 Feeding a high quality natural dog food or supplement also reduces the incidence of these bumps.

-Schnauzers are also prone to seborrhea – dry, flaky skin or alternatively, oil, greasy skin.
-Consult your vet for solutions!
+Schnauzers are also prone to seborrhea – dry, flaky skin or alternatively, oily, greasy skin.
+Ask your vet for solutions!

-Miniature Schnauzers are known to be genetically susceptible to a progressive retinal atrophy.
+Miniature Schnauzers are known to be genetically prone to a progressive retinal atrophy.
 This basically results in a loss of vision.

-If your dog shows a lack of curiosity, hesitancy in moving around, an increased desire to lower the head and sniff, and a penchant for walking into things, these may denote symptoms of this condition.
+Symptoms include a lack of curiosity, caution moving around, an increased desire to lower the head and sniff, and walking into things.

 This disease may rapidly degenerate as animals get older.